-You’re probably already familiar with the major types of insurance available to small business – but in an increasingly competitive market, insurance companies are busily coming up with all manner of different options, to provide a tailored insurance product that’s just right for the business you own.
+You’re probably already familiar with the major types of insurance available to small businesses – but in an increasingly competitive market, insurance companies are busily coming up with all manner of different options, to provide a tailored insurance product that’s just right for the business you own.

-The research from WFI found that there was a staggering lack of awareness for some of the most important insurance types for small business.
+The research from WFI found that there was a staggering lack of awareness for some of the most important insurance types for small businesses.
 For example, 38% of those surveyed had not heard of Business Interruption Insurance, 41% had not heard of Machinery and Electronic Breakdown Insurance and 29% had not heard of Tools of Trade insurance/General Property Insurance.

-Worse still, of the 250 SME insurance decision makers that were surveyed, WFI found that 77% have no Business Interruption Insurance, 56% have no Personal Accident Insurance, 39% have no Business Liability Insurance and a staggering 60% have no Burglary Insurance.
+Worse still, of the 250 SME insurance decision-makers that were surveyed, WFI found that 77% have no Business Interruption Insurance, 56% have no Personal Accident Insurance, 39% have no Business Liability Insurance and a staggering 60% have no Burglary Insurance.

 How do you fix it?